Although a fever is not typically dangerous, when it occurs during pregnancy, it may affect a developing fetus.

 The sections below look at the research into the possible effects of a fever on a developing fetus.

-According to the Centers for Disease Control and Prevention (CDC), congenital irregularities affect around 1 in every 33 babies in the United States.
+According to the Centers for Disease Control and Prevention (CDC), congenital irregularities affect around

 A 2014 review of 46 previous studies found that experiencing a fever during the first trimester of pregnancy may increase the chance of the baby being born with oral clefts, congenital heart defects, and neural tube defects by around 1.5 to 3 times.